Liam Kearns

 Liam Kearns (1962 – 12 March 2023) was an Irish Gaelic football manager and player.
-He managed Offaly from 2022 until his death in 2023.
+He last managed Offaly from 2022, until his death in 2023.

 Kearns previously managed the Limerick, Laois and Tipperary county teams, as well as several clubs in different counties.
 He led Tipperary to a 2016 All-Ireland Senior Football Championship semi-final, the county's first since 1935.
 After leaving Tipperary and before being appointed Offaly manager, Kearns managed Clann na nGael GAA (Roscommon).

 Early life

 Kearns's father Ollie captained Kerry to an All-Ireland MFC final in the late 1950s.
 His father Ollie was then a wing-forward on the Graiguecullen team that won their last Laois Senior Football Championship title in 1965.

 Playing career

 As a player, Liam Kearns was a member of the Austin Stacks club and played for the Kerry minor team for two years, winning an All-Ireland Minor Football Championship (MFC) with them in 1980.

 Kearns graduated to become a member of the Kerry under-21 and senior football panels and won a Kerry Senior Football Championship medal with Austin Stacks in 1986.